Cooks with Soul

 The first time I tried Grits A Ya Ya was after we moved to the Florida Panhandle.
 Most people think of this area for its beautiful beaches, but it’s also full of amazing food.
 One place that stands out is The Fish House, a local favorite known for its shrimp and grits made with creamy Gouda, smoky bacon, and a buttery sauce with garlic and shallots.

 Over time, Grits A Ya Ya has become a well-loved dish in Pensacola and the Panhandle.
-It was created by Chef Jim Richard and shows off the area’s mix of Creole cuisine and Southern flavors.
+It was created by Chef Jim Richard and shows off the area’s mix of Creole recipes and Southern flavors.
 Even the name “Ya Ya” is special—it’s a Creole term of endearment that means something comforting and beloved.

 After tasting it for the first time, I couldn’t wait to make it at home and share it with our readers!
+For more popular Creole and Cajun recipes, be sure to check out this red beans and rice recipe and our easy dirty rice recipe.

 What are Grits a Ya Ya?